swisstxt/onduty/README.md

   - SlackNotification
   - ZendeskNotification

-Plugins can be enabled/disables using the configuration file.
+Plugins can be enabled/disabled within the configuration file.

 This is the default configuration: